chris-fox/scripts-tools/Deploy Solutions/README.md

         2. Give the domain a name
         3. Input the codes/values or min/max for the domain
     - To remove a domain for a field, select ‘None’ for Type
 5. Run the tool

+##Alter Field Alias Tool##

+This tool is used to add, remove, or update the domain for a field in a hosted feature service.
+To use the tool:

+1. Ensure you are logged into the portal as the owner of the hosted feature service you want to modify
+2. Browse to the feature service you wish to modify or select it from the dropdown if it is in the map
+3. Select the field that has the domain you wish to modify
+4. Change the alias of the field
+5. Run the tool

 ##Add/Remove Field Tools##